The "Customize Style" feature allows you to make a couple of basic changes and decide how the comments should look on the front end.

-Notice the Comments Preview area on the right hand side of the dashboard.
-This will show how all of the styling options you change will look on the front-end interface:
+On the right-hand side of the dashboard, you will be able to see the "Comments Preview" section.
+This will show you a live preview of how all of the styling options you make will look on the front-end:

 As you can see, the available settings are:

 Relative Time - e.g. two days ago / 6 months ago / 1 year ago

-And, last but not least, you can display the "Power by Thrive Comments" label at the bottom of the commenting section:
+And last but not least, you can display the "Power by Thrive Comments" label at the bottom of the commenting section:

 This is how it will look like on the website: